 Trump arrives in Florida to face charges, maintains lead in poll

-MIAMI — Former US President Donald Trump arrived in Miami on Monday (June 12) to face federal criminal charges, while a new Reuters/Ipsos poll found a vast majority of his fellow Republicans believe the case to be politically motivated.

-Mr Trump, the front-runner for the Republican nomination in the 2024 presidential election, is scheduled to be in a Miami federal courthouse on Tuesday at 3pm EDT (3am Singapore time) for an initial appearance in the case.
+Trump, the front-runner for the Republican nomination in the 2024 presidential election, is scheduled to be in a Miami federal courthouse on Tuesday at 3 p.m.
+EDT (1900 GMT) for an initial appearance in the case.

-Accused of unlawfully keeping US national security documents and lying to officials who tried to recover them, Mr Trump has proclaimed his innocence and vowed to continue his campaign to regain the presidency in a November 2024 election.
+Accused of unlawfully keeping U.S. national-security documents and lying to officials who tried to recover them, Trump has proclaimed his innocence and vowed to continue his campaign to regain the presidency in a November 2024 election.

-Mr Trump, who turns 77 on Wednesday, touched down in Miami at 2.54pm EDT in a private jet with his name emblazoned on the side.
+Trump, who turns 77 on Wednesday, touched down in Miami at 2:54 p.m.
+(1854 GMT) in a private jet with his name emblazoned on the side.

 Supporters gathered outside a nearby golf club he owns, where he was due to stay the night.

-A Reuters/Ipsos poll released on Monday found that 81 per cent of Republicans thought the charges were politically motivated.
-The poll also found Mr Trump continues to lead his rivals for the party's presidential nomination by a wide margin.
+A Reuters/Ipsos poll released on Monday found that 81per cent of Republicans thought the charges were politically motivated.
+The poll also found Trump continues to lead his rivals for the party's presidential nomination by a wide margin.

-Some 43 per cent of self-identified Republicans said Mr Trump was their preferred candidate, compared to 22 per cent who picked Florida Governor Ron DeSantis, Mr Trump's closest rival.
-In early May, Mr Trump led Mr DeSantis 49 per cent to 19 per cent, but that was before Mr DeSantis formally entered the race.
+Some 43per cent of self-identified Republicans said Trump was their preferred candidate, compared to 22per cent who picked Florida Governor Ron DeSantis, Trump's closest rival.
+In early May, Trump led DeSantis 49per cent to 19per cent, but that was before DeSantis formally entered the race.

-Mr Trump accuses President Joe Biden, a Democrat, of orchestrating the federal case to undermine his campaign.
-Mr Biden has kept his distance from the case and declines to comment on it.
+Trump accuses President Joe Biden, a Democrat, of orchestrating the federal case to undermine Trump's campaign.
+Biden has kept his distance from the case and declines to comment on it.

-Republican presidential candidate Chris Christie, a former governor of New Jersey and an adviser to Mr Trump's 2016 election campaign, was asked during a CNN townhall on Monday night if he thought the Biden Administration was weaponising the Department of Justice against Mr Trump.
+Republican presidential candidate Chris Christie, a former governor of New Jersey and an adviser to Trump's 2016 election campaign, was asked during a CNN townhall on Monday night if he thought the Biden Administration was weaponizing the Department of Justice against Trump.

 MIAMI BRACES FOR CROWD

-Mr Trump spoke to an enthusiastic crowd in Georgia over the weekend and his campaign said he would make a statement on Tuesday night when he returns to New Jersey.
+Trump spoke to an enthusiastic crowd in Georgia over the weekend and his campaign said he would make a statement on Tuesday night, when he returns to New Jersey.

-With memories fresh of the Jan 6, 2021 assault by Mr Trump supporters on the US Capitol, officials have raised security concerns.
+With memories fresh of the Jan.
+6, 2021, assault by Trump supporters on the U.S. Capitol, officials have raised security concerns.

 Miami police chief Manny Morales said the city was planning for a crowd size of up to 50,000 people and would close roads in the downtown area if necessary.